Hitting The Slopes — Our Favourite Snowboard and Ski Escapes

 While there has been some stories written about winter sports in Lebanon, ironically there has been far more written about Ski Dubai.
 However, just one hour north of Beirut (or half an hour for a local in a BMW), Faraya-Mzaar, a decent ski resort complex awaits from the dawn of every New Year.
 These days known just as Mzaar resort, there is a great system of linked fields here with crowds mainly on the weekends and only in the mornings — the afternoons are for ‘disco naps’ before partying the night away.

 Around 60km south of Marrakesh is the resort of Oukaimeden which comes alive just after the New Year, just like in Lebanon.
 While it’s Africa’s highest ski resort, most would be hard-pressed to name another one, which is evident from my experience there.
 It’s basic stuff, with only one real lift and a couple of runs that were nothing more than rock-hopping when I visited.
 But worth a visit just for the fun of it and beauty of the landscape on the drive there.

-Getting there From Abu Dhabi and Dubai, we’d tend to use any one of a handful of low-cost airlines for the short-haul trips and one of the premium UAE airlines for long-haul.
+From Abu Dhabi and Dubai, we would use any one of a handful of low-cost airlines for short-haul trips to Middle East destinations and then one of the premium UAE airlines for long-haul to Europe.
 Over the last six years we’ve also gotten used to using the European low-cost airlines and trains.
-Holiday Hypermarket usually has some great ski package deals to Austria, Bulgaria, France, Italy, Spain, and Switzerland, among other destinations.
 We’ve yet to hit the snow from our new base in Asia, but when we do we’ll keep you posted on how we get there.